aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-sm-project-template-rt/README.md

 │   │   └── ssm_construct.py                  <--- construct to deploy ssm parameter for the project template to use
 │   ├── pipeline_stack.py                     <--- stack for CICD with code pipeline setup for the repo │   ├── service_catalog_stack.py              <--- stack for service catalog setup and template deployment
+│   ├── basic_project_stack.py                <--- stack for basic sagemaker project template setup - DEV/PREPROD/PROD Accounts provided in constants.py
-│   └── sm_project_stack.py                   <--- stack for sagemaker project template setup
+│   └── dynamic_accounts_project_stack.py     <--- stack for sagemaker project template setup - DEV/PREPROD/PROD Accounts provided as parameters during project creation
 ├── requirements-dev.txt
 ├── requirements.txt                          <--- cdk packages used in the stacks (must be installed) ├── scripts                                   <--- shell scripts to automate part of the deployments